saucecode/bencode_parser/README.md

 # bencode parser

-A [bencode](https://en.wikipedia.org/wiki/Bencode) parser written in C. This code is not yet finished, and is not compliant with the standard!
-Malicious inputs may cause harm!
+A [bencode](https://en.wikipedia.org/wiki/Bencode) parser written in C. This code is not yet finished, and malicious inputs may cause harm!
 Choking hazard.
 Avoid inhalation and contact with the eyes.

+This library will also implement some optional extensions, which can be enabled with preprocessor definitions.
+See the extensions section below.

 ## Usage